African Americans in Arkansas: Little Rock Nine

-Arkansas GovernorOrval Faubus, claiming his only goal was to preserve the peace, deployed the Arkansas National Guard to prevent the blacks from entering the school.
+Arkansas Governor Orval Faubus, claiming his only goal was to preserve the peace, deployed the Arkansas National Guard to prevent Blacks from entering the school.
 Faubus defied federal court orders, whereupon President Dwight D. Eisenhower intervened.
 He federalized the Arkansas National Guard and sent them home.

-Then Eisenhower sent in a 1200-man elite Army combat unit to escort the students to school and protect them between classes during the 1957-58 school year.
+Eisenhower sent in a 1200-man elite Army combat unit to escort the students to school and protect them between classes during the 1957–58 school year.
 In class, however, the Nine were teased and ridiculed every day.
-In the city compromise efforts all failed and political tensions continued to fester.
+In the city, compromise efforts failed and political tensions continued to fester.
 A year later in September 1958 the U.S. Supreme Court ruled that all the city's high schools had to be integrated immediately.
-Governor Faubus and the legislature responded by immediately shutting down all the public high schools in the city for the entire 1958–1959 school year, despite the harm it did to all the students.
+Governor Faubus and the Arkansas state legislature responded by immediately shutting down all the public high schools in the city for the entire 1958–1959 school year.
 The decision to integrate the school was a landmark event in the history of civil rights.
-The bravery and determination of the Nine in the face of violent opposition is remembered as a key moment in American history.
-The city and state were entangled in very expensive legal disputes for decades, while suffering a reputation for hatred and obstruction.
+The city and state were entangled in expensive legal disputes for decades.

 Since 1965

-As of the 2020 U.S. Census, African Americans were 15.1% of the state's population.
+As of the 2020 U.S. census, African Americans were 15.1% of the state's population.